-- A. Adult A person who is age eighteen years or older. - B. Child Any person (minor) under the age of eighteen years old, unless legally emancipated by reason of marriage or entry into a branch of the United States armed services. - C. Emerging Adult A person who is between the ages of eighteen and twenty-four that is neither a child or a juvenile. - D. Juvenile A person who was seventeen years old or younger when the offense occurred. - E. Youth A person of the age thirteen to twenty-four years old.
+- A. Adult A person who is age eighteen years or older. - B. Child A person under the age of thirteen years old. - C. Juvenile A person who was seventeen years old or younger when the offense occurred. - D. Youth A person of the age thirteen to twenty-four years old.